zeero0/InstaLogin/README.md

 # InstaLogin

-Simple android application for login with Instagram Edit
+Simple android application for login with Instagram.

 Just replace these strings in CONSTANTS, by your own
 ```